Glenn Maxwells Epic World Cup Innings: Who Said What - UrduPoint

 Glenn Maxwell's Epic World Cup Innings: Who Said What

-Who said what at the Cricket World Cup on Tuesday, the 34th day of the 2023 tournament as Glenn Maxwell set the competition alight

-New Delhi, (APP - UrduPoint / Pakistan Point News - 7th Nov, 2023) Who said what at the cricket World Cup on Tuesday, the 34th day of the 2023 tournament as Glenn Maxwell set the competition alight.
+New Delhi, (APP - UrduPoint / Pakistan Point News - 8th Nov, 2023) Who said what at the cricket World Cup on Tuesday, the 34th day of the 2023 tournament, as Glenn Maxwell set the competition alight with an undefeated double century as Australia beat Afghanistan to reach the semi-finals:

 "Horrific, I feel shocking.
 It was quite hot when we were fielding, I haven't done a whole lot of high intensity exercise in the heat.
 It got a hold of me today, I was lucky to stick it out until the end."